 Tips for Investing in Cryptocurrency

 - Consider consulting a financial advisor if you’re interested in investing in an ICO.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Remember, cryptocurrency transactions must be reported on income tax returns.
 Consider keeping a good record of any cryptocurrency transactions you’ve made in the past year so that you don’t run into any issues with the IRS come income tax season.